#Importing organic products to the U.S. from Canada

 - All products that are produced under the terms of the arrangement must be accompanied by documentation stating the following: “Certified in compliance with the terms of the US-Canada Organic Equivalency Arrangement.”

-#Exporting to Canada from the U.S.
+#Exporting organic products from the U.S. to Canada

 - All USDA NOP agricultural products produced with sodium nitrate cannot be sold or marketed as organic in Canada